Duckers/puppeteer/docs/api.md

 const aWindowHandle = await frame.evaluateHandle(() => Promise.resolve(window));
 aWindowHandle; // Handle for the window object.
 ```

+If a function is passed to `frame.evaluate`, it will be stringified.
+This means the function can not access the enclosing scope, even if the syntax suggests it.

 A string can also be passed in instead of a function.